 Southwest Companion Pass

 One of the more common ways of earning the Southwest Companion Pass is by accumulating 125,000 Southwest points in a calendar year.
-After meeting the minimum spending requirement for the welcome bonus on the Southwest Performance Business Card, you’ll have at least 85,000 points.
-That leaves you just a hop, skip and a jump from the 125,000 points you need for the companion pass.
+After meeting the minimum spending requirement for the welcome bonus on the Southwest Performance Business Card, you’ll have at least 125,000 qualifying Southwest points, and you’ll immediately earn the Companion Pass.

+Once you earn the Companion Pass, you can take a friend or family member with you every single time you fly Southwest (through December 31, 2021).
 There’s no limit to how many times you can use the pass, so it can literally save you thousands of dollars.
-For instance, team member Devon used his pass to buy tickets for his fiancée as they traveled together and saved $1,000+ last year alone.
+For instance, I used my pass to buy tickets for my wife and me to various destinations like Mexico, Chicago and Philadelphia — we saved $1,000+ last year alone.

 Here’s more about how to use the Southwest Companion Pass.